go-gitea/docs/README.md

 ## Hosting

-This page is hosted on our infrastructure within Docker containers, it gets automcatically updated on every push to the `master` branch.
+This page is hosted on our infrastructure within Docker containers, it gets automatically updated on every push to the `master` branch.

 If you want to host this page on your own you can take our docker image [gitea/docs](https://hub.docker.com/r/gitea/docs/).